VaibhavChemboli116/Crop_Type_Prediction/README.md

 ## Algorithms Used

 - **Supervised Learning Algorithms**
-  KNN
+  KNN,
-  Logreg OVR
+  Logreg OVR,
-  Logreg Multinomial
+  Logreg Multinomial,
-  Decision Tree
+  Decision Tree,
-  Random Forest
+  Random Forest,
-  Support Vector Classifier
+  Support Vector Classifier,
-  Gaussian Naive Bayes
+  Gaussian Naive Bayes,
-  XGBoost
+  XGBoost,
-  AdaBoost
+  AdaBoost,
-  Bagging Algorithms
+  Bagging Algorithms,

 - **Unsupervised Learning Algorithms**
-  KMeans
+  KMeans,
-  DBSCAN
+  DBSCAN,
-  GMM
+  GMM,
-  Agglomerative Clustering
+  Agglomerative Clustering,

 - **Neural Networks**
-  ANN
+  ANN,
-  ANN with interactions
+  ANN with interactions,
-  ANN with t-SNE Embeddings as features
+  ANN with t-SNE Embeddings as features,

 ## Results
 The XGBoost Algorithm overperformed all the other algorithms with a train accuracy of 92% and test accuracy of 83%.